cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless.md

 ::: tip

-If you previously attempted the regular blobless method, remove all delay and beta profiles prior to following this method.
+If you previously attempted an older blobless method, remove all delay and beta profiles prior to following this method.

 :::

-::: warning
+::: tip

-This page now only exists as a placeholder until newer iOS versions are implemented
+You must have a jailbreak to follow these instructions.
+If you cannot jailbreak, follow <router-link to="/updating-blobless-advanced">Updating (Blobless) (Advanced)</router-link> instead.

 :::